Languages of Palestine: Armenian

-Armenian is also a significant minority language in Palestine, as Armenians have inhabited in the region since the 4th century AD, considered to be the oldest Armenian community outside of Armenia.
+Armenian is a significant minority language in Palestine, as Armenians have inhabited in the region since the 4th century AD, considered to be one of the oldest Armenian communities outside of Armenia.
+Their presence slowly and steadily increased throughout the Early Islamic period, as members of their community came to perform pilgrimages and ended up staying, as attested in multiple references to Armenian churches and monasteries in textual sources from the 9th and 10th centuries.
 Around 2,000-3,000 Armenians lived in Palestine circa World War I, with the population peaking at over 10,000 prior to the 1948 war.
-The majority of Armenians in Palestine reside in the Armenian quarter of Jerusalem, but historically have lived in Haifa and Jaffa.
-Currently, the Jerusalem-Armenian population has declined, reducing the amount of Armenian speakers in the enclave and greater region.
+The headquarters of the Armenian Patriarchate of Jerusalem is based in the Old City of Jerusalem, and the majority of Armenians in Palestine reside in the Armenian Quarter, but historically have also lived in Haifa, Jaffa, and Nazareth, with a small Armenian community also in Ramallah.
+Currently, the Jerusalem-Armenian population has declined, reducing the amount of Armenian speakers in their communities and greater region.

-In ancient and medieval times, many other languages had also been spoken in Palestine for ceremonial purposes or otherwise, including Latin and other Italic languages, French, Germanic languages, Classical Arabic and Greek.
-However, they gradually faded away along with geopolitical shifts and the end of feudalism.